somnathjena2011/CDC/README.md

 # CDC
-This repository contains all my preparations for CDC internship test & interview preparation at IIT KGP.
+This repository contains all my preparations for CDC internship test & interview at IIT KGP.